 The period from March 15, 2020, the date upon which the above timelines were originally tolled pursuant to § D.C.
-Code 11-947(c), to the date of expiration of the tolling period, shall be excluded from the calculation of indictment and/or trial deadlines.
+Code 11-947(c), to the date of expiration of the tolling period, shall be excluded from the calculation of indictment, trial, or other relevant deadlines.